 Human beings are complex by nature.
-Multi-layered looking is necessary to have a deep understanding about them.
-We suppose, we are all on the same page about understanding the user of our product/service so as to cope with velocity of business environment.
+Multi-layered looking is necessary to have a deep understanding of them.
+We suppose we are all on the same page about understanding the user of our product/service so as to cope with the velocity of the business environment.
 That’s why we chose to talk about persona, which is at the heart of new business models and the tools.

 The difference of persona and segment:

 Maybe some of you have heard the word ‘persona’ before or some of you are hearing it for the first time.
 It doesn’t matter unless you are dealing with the end user, customer or employees (to put it in another way: simply human beings).